-With reverence for each child, the early years work builds a foundation for the whole of life-long learning.
-The class teacher guides children into society for the first 8 years of formal learning with loving authority, with a sense of the wholeness of life, making connections.
-In the upper school years the students encounter the expertise that can inspire them to find and achieve their own goals.
+With reverence for every child, our support in early childhood builds a foundation for life-long learning.
+From the age of seven, the Class Teacher guides pupils into society for the first eight years of formal learning with loving authority, with a sense of the wholeness of life, and through making connections.
+In the Upper School years, pupils encounter a range of subject expertise that can inspire them to find and achieve their own goals.

 Our daily work can be experienced as creating culture, like a living stream.
-In doing so, it preserves an awareness and connection with environmental/cosmic rhythms.
-Newness comes into our work through service of the ideal.
-We care for each child and aim to allow children to enjoy their childhood.
-The Individual: We cultivate an awareness that the thriving of any individual is based on the support of the community and that, conversely, the thriving community will depend on the awareness of the community in each individual.
-Teaching is a path of learning for the teacher.
-Parents also find learning opportunities in our community.
-Our teaching gesture is to remove obstacles, so that the child can realise its own potential.
-In every detail of school life, we encourage initiative.
+In doing so, it preserves an awareness and connection with both environmental and cosmic rhythms.
+We cultivate an appreciation that the thriving of any individual is based on the support of the community and that, conversely, the thriving community will depend on the awareness of the community within each individual.
+Teaching is a path of learning for the Teacher.
+Our teaching gesture is to remove obstacles; in every detail of school life, we encourage initiative.

-The Community: As the longest-running Steiner Waldorf school in the English speaking world we feel a sense of responsibility to the wider movement as well as to our local community and the school community of pupils, parents, teachers and support staff.
+As the longest-running Waldorf school in the world, we feel a sense of responsibility to the wider movement as well as to our local community of pupils, parents, teachers and support staff.
 We are committed to continuing professional development and to training new teachers.

-Our setting invites us to celebrate the fact that we are in international community, with a culture of mutual respect, tolerance and fraternity.
-The grounds of Kidbrooke Park daily call for us to care for the land in every gesture of our education.
-Whilst we are privately funded, largely by fee-income, we aspire to be inclusive to families from a range of incomes.
-We rejoice in a strong and diverse team of specialists (languages, gardening, music, drama, movement, art, learning support … many centres of excellence).
-In doing so we acknowledge a living connection with colleagues who have passed on, drawing from their inspiration.
+Our setting invites us to celebrate the fact that we are an international community, with a culture of mutual respect, tolerance and inclusion.
+We rejoice in a strong and diverse team of specialists and, in doing so, we acknowledge a living connection with colleagues who have passed on, drawing from their inspiration.